-To further characterize the production and decay properties of H, first measurements of fiducial and differential cross sections have been carried out by the ATLAS collaboration [240], with the 8 TeV dataset of pp collision at LHC, corresponding to an integrated luminosity of $20.3\,\mathrm{fb^{-1}}$, in the diphoton channel.
+To further characterize the production and decay properties of H, first measurements of fiducial and differential cross sections have been carried out by the ATLAS collaboration [278] and CMS [278] collaborations, both at Run 1 and Run 2 and in several channels: (i) the diphoton, (ii) The four leptons, and (iii) the WW channels.
 The selection criteria to define the fiducial volume are the following: the two highest transverse momentum (E_T) , isolated final state photons, within $|\eta| < 2.37$ and with $105\,\mathrm{GeV} < M{\gamma\gamma} < 160\,\mathrm{GeV}$ are selected (the transition region between the barrel and endcap calorimeters is not removed); after the pair is selected, the same cut on $E_T/M{\gamma\gamma}$ as in the event selection i.e. in excess of 0.35 (0.25) for the two photons is applied.
 Several observables have been studied: the transverse momentum rapidity of the diphoton system, the production angle in the Collins-Soper frame, the jet multiplicity, the jet veto fractions for a given jet multiplicity, and the transverse momentum distribution of the leading jet.
 The following additional observables: the difference in azimuthal angle between the leading and the subleading jets, and the transverse component of the vector sum of the momenta of the Higgs boson and dijet system, have also been measured in two jet events.
 To minimize the model dependence the differential cross sections are given within a specific fiducial region of the two photons.
-The observables were chosen to probe the production properties and the spin and parity of the H. The differential cross section in H transverse momentum is given in Fig. 11.22.
+The observables were chosen to probe the production properties and the spin and parity of the H. The differential cross section in H transverse momentum is given in Fig. 11.14.